thibmaek/awesome-raspberry-pi/README.md

 * [check-mqtt](https://github.com/jpmens/check-mqtt) - A Nagios/Icinga plugin for checking connectivity to an MQTT broker.
 * [nag2mqtt](https://github.com/DE-IBH/nag2mqtt) - Nagios event broker to MQTT gateway.
 * [notify-by-mqtt](https://github.com/jpmens/notify-by-mqtt) - A Nagios/Icinga notification module which wraps data into JSON and fires it off to an MQTT broker.
+* [mqtt2notifysend](https://github.com/David-Lor/MQTT2NotifySend) - Subscribe to a topic and show notifications from MQTT messages on Ubuntu & other notify-send compatible Linux distros.

 #### Location tracking